-11 great press release examples (plus tips for SEO and AI search)
+15 great press release examples (plus tips for SEO and AI visibility in 2026)

+In other words, press releases still work, but only when they are clear, relevant, and genuinely newsworthy.
 In this article, we break down how to write a press release that works.
-You’ll learn the 8 writing tips that matter, see 11 real-world examples from Apple, Ogilvy, Coca-Cola, and others, plus get distribution strategies for both local and global media.
+Youβll learn the 8 writing tips that matter, see 15 real-world examples from Apple, Ogilvy, Coca-Cola, and others, and understand how to optimize your release for SEO and AI visibility

 Short on time?